 Terzah Tippin Poe, Lecturer, Harvard University

 Moderator: Dwayne Ryan Menezes, Director, Polar Research and Policy Initiative

-Should you be interested, you are most welcome to attend the panel discussion.
-It will take place on 16 November 2017 from 6 pm to 8 pm at Borealis Auditorium, Lapland University of Applied Sciences in Rovaniemi, Finland.
+The event took place on 16 November 2017 from 6 pm to 8 pm at Borealis Auditorium, Lapland University of Applied Sciences in Rovaniemi, Finland.